ericduran/dotcss-ish/README.md

 Simple system to manage small css changes around the internet.

-I like the idea of dotCss (and dotJs) I just don't want to run a server to serve css files.
+I like the idea of [dotCss](https://github.com/stewart/dotcss) (and dotJs) I just don't think you should run a server just to serve css files :-/.

 This works with Chrome Default Styles sheets and a tiny extension.
+The chrome exention just gives the website a class we can target.
 You can read more about the extension over at [dotcss-ish](https://github.com/ericduran/dotcss-ish/tree/master/ext)

 1. Pull this repo into .css
   * ``` git clone git@github.com:ericduran/dotcss-ish.git ~/.css```